Barry Railway Class K: Traffic duties

 Although originally intended for hauling main line mineral traffic, they proved to be very heavy on coal and water and therefore not a feasible prospect for this kind of work.
 They were therefore assigned other duties.
 Two of the class were sent to Hafod shed for banking duties on trains on the gradients between Trehafod Junction and Pontypridd and between Treforest Junction and Tonteg.
 The other three were assigned to hauling coal trains between Cadoxton Yard and Barry Docks.
 Later on, two of these were assigned to Hafod, joining the first two, for banking duties and the fifth was retained at Barry as shed pilot.

 Heavy on coal and water

 When tests were originally carried out, it was found necessary to stop two or three times while taking empty wagons up to the Rhondda.
 According to one driver, it was not advisable to pass a single water column for fear of running short before the next one.

 Special train

 Every year, on Good Friday, the Directors would organise an orchestral concert in Barry and arrange a special train from Trehafod to carry the company's employees and their families to the concert.
 As the "K Class" was vacuum fitted, they were the only engines stationed at Hafod shed suitably equipped to haul a passenger train.
 This tradition took place in the early 1900s.

 Withdrawal

 The locomotives passed to the Great Western Railway in 1922 but were withdrawn between 1927 and 1932.
-None survived into British Railways ownership, much less into preservation.